cdsmith/HMock/README.md

 places where it was illuminating:

-* Several methods of the `Quasi` type class could not be mocked by HMock because they have polymorphic return types.
-This did not prevent using HMock, but it did make it necessary to combine `deriveMockable` with a hand-written `MockT` instance, rather than using `makeMockable` to generate everything.
+* Several methods of the `Quasi` type class could not be mocked by HMock because they have polymorphic return types without `Typeable` constraints.
+This did not prevent using HMock, but it did make it necessary to use a hand-written `MockT` instance, rather than using `makeMockable` to generate everything.

 * One method, `qNewName`, could have been mocked, but it wasn't the right choice to do so.
 Template Haskell already provides an implementation in the